As a swimming teacher for over 45 years, safety is the most important thing to be taught while in the water.

 Most common type of water distress

 Humans often find themselves in aquatic distress in the water for various reasons including, a cramp, an injury, or fear from something in the water.
 This is the condition where a person thinks they are drowning, but they are just in a stressful water situation.
 They can scream for help, move their arms, kick their legs strenuously, and even move in the water.
 They could possibly even get themselves to a safe area.
-A trained lifesaver can assist someone in aquatic distress.
+You are capable of helping someone in aquatic distress.

 This is the type of action we think of when we hear the word "drowning" since we have seen it portrayed in the movies and even pretend to say "help me!
 I'm drowning" as a youngster may do in the pool.